Jaynav04/DataCollection-Challenge/README.md

 # Background
 After a couple months into my Data Analytics Bootcamp I am now ready to take on a full web-scraping and data analysis project.
 I have learned to identify HTML elements on a page, identify their id and class attributes, and use this knowledge to extract information via both automated browsing with Splinter and HTML parsing with Beautiful Soup.
 I have also learned to scrape various types of information.
 These include HTML tables and recurring elements, like multiple news articles on a webpage.

-Core skills showed: collecting data, organizing and storing data, analyzing data, and then visually communicating your insights.
+Core skills showed: collecting data, organizing and storing data, analyzing data, and then visually communicating insights.

 ## The Project is split up into two parts
 - Part 1: Scrape titles and preview text from Mars news articles.